-- 4.3 What is the difference between the Site and Enterprise license?
-Site License means an unlimited usage of the program in one physical location; Enterprise License - in any company's locations. - 4.4 Which operating systems are supported by Active@ KillDisk?
+4.3 What is the difference between the Site and Enterprise license?

+Site License means an unlimited usage of the program in one physical location; Enterprise License - in any company's locations.

+4.4 Which operating systems are supported by Active@ KillDisk?

 Active@ KillDisk for Windows can be launched and work under Windows XP, Windows Vista, Windows 7, Windows 8, Windows 2003, and 2008 Server.
 Active@ KillDisk for Windows can be also launched from a pre-installed on media storage device operating system (WinPE).

+Active@ KillDisk for Linux can be launched and work under different Linux versions (OpenSUSE, Ubuntu, Fedora, Oracle, ...).
+Required Linux graphical environment: KDE or Gnome, Linux Kernel 2.x or higher, and shared libraries for Qt v.4.x to be installed.

 As it can be installed easily onto a bootable CD/DVD or USB card, it does not matter which operating system is installed on the machine's hard drive.
 If you can boot from the boot CD/DVD/USB, you can detect and erase any drives independent of the installed operating system.
 This way you can easily erase UNIX, Linux and MacOS X partitions and disks.

-4.5 Is Active@ KillDisk for Windows compatible with Macintosh computers?
+4.5 Is Active@ KillDisk compatible with Macintosh computers?